 Your rights on Information we hold about you

 You have certain rights in relation to personal information we hold about you.
 Details of these rights and how to exercise them are set out below.
 We will require evidence of your identity before we are able to act on your request.

 We try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 Right to be informed

 This relates to what information we are required to provide you about data processing.
 This Privacy Notice provides this information.

 You have the right at any time to ask us for a copy of the personal information about you that we hold.
 Where we have good reason, and if the data protection legislation permits, we can refuse your request for a copy of your personal information, or certain elements of the request.
 If we refuse your request or any element of it, we will provide you with our reasons for doing so.

-If personal information we hold about you is not accurate or is out of date and requires amendment or correction you have a right to have the data rectified or completed.
+If personal information we hold about you is not accurate or is out of date and requires amendment or correction you have a right to have the data rectified.
 You can let us know by contacting us using the details listed further down this page.

 Right of erasure